Quick start guide for Yoast SEO for Shopify

 Sentence length

 Using too many long sentences can get in the way of delivering your message.
-Yoast SEO will warn you if many sentences (depending on the overall length of your content) contain more than 20 words.
+Yoast SEO will warn you if many sentences contain more than 20 words.

 Paragraph length

-Writing short and focused paragraphs can help customers scan through your product page and easily digest the information you present.
+Writing short and focused paragraphs can help customers scan your product page and easily digest the information.
 Yoast SEO gives you an orange or a red traffic light for product pages if the paragraphs exceed the recommended maximum length of 100 words.

 Subheading distribution

 Adding subheadings is another way to make your product pages easier to scan.
-However, that applies in cases where your descriptions are long enough.
-So, if your product description contains more than 300 words, the app will suggest adding subheadings.
+Please note that this only applies to longer descriptions: if your product description contains more than 300 words, the app will suggest adding subheadings.

 Word complexity